 Vogue patterns can cost up to $35, but you’ll see Joann mark these down to just $5.

-Yes, you can use a coupon on your fabric, but the sale prices are often just as good.
-When there’s a fabric sale at Joann, remember to use your percentage-off-your-total-purchase coupon or reward card and stock up!
+Yes, you can use a coupon on your fabric purchase at Joann, but the sale prices are often just as good.
+When there’s a fabric sale, remember to use a percentage-off-your-total-purchase coupon and stock up!

 Check out our optimal price guide for popular fabrics: